 Thanks Ed for your heartfelt homage of Dino and Dino Jr., givin' both our Dino and Dino Jr. their rightful due.
-In deep deep Dino-gratitude, DMP
+In deepest of deep Dino-gratitude, DMP

 Ed's Epistle......Ramblin's and Ruminations of a Disciple of Dino